BSc(hons), MBBS, PhD, EDIC, DICM, FHEA, FFICM, FRCP

 He qualified from Guy’s and St Thomas Hospitals Medical School, with postgraduate training at Guy’s, King’s College, Royal Brompton, Chelsea and Westminster and Charing Cross Hospitals, London.

 His PhD into mechanisms of microvascular dysfunction in sepsis at the National Heart and Lung Institute, London and further subspecialty training (sleep medicine, ventilation, interstitial lung disease, and advanced bronchoscopy) in Respiratory medicine were at the Royal Brompton Hospital between 1996 and 2002.

-He has been a dedicated Clinical Teacher for undergraduate and postgraduate medicine, and multidisciplinary healthcare professionals for over 15years, reflecting a desire and pleasure in imparting acquired knowledge, experience and practical skills, with the principle of shared learning.
+He has been a dedicated Clinical Teacher for undergraduate and postgraduate medicine, and multidisciplinary healthcare professionals for over 20 years, reflecting a desire and pleasure in imparting acquired knowledge, experience and practical skills, with the principle of shared learning.
 During the London COVID surge, he was tasked with Imperial Digital online undergraduate seminar delivery to Year 5, and continues to develop the curriculum with innovations such as HoloLens trials in critical care.

-He has close working relationships within the Academic departments of Anaesthesia and Intensive Care, Immunology and the National Heart and Lung Institute at Imperial College.
-He also collaborates in multi-centre studies both nationally and internationally.
+He has close working relationships within the Academic departments of Anaesthesia, Pain Medicine and Intensive Care, Immunology and the National Heart and Lung Institute at Imperial College.
+He collaborates with in multi-centre studies both nationally and internationally.

 Imperial College Award for Teaching Excellence for NHS Teachers 2013, Imperial College London.
 31 May 2013.
 Web link

 Imperial College Students Academic Choice Awards 2018, 2019